yaravind/old-gitbooks/algebraic_data_types.md

 ## Enumerated Types

-- All the possible values can be enumerated as there are only finite set of values.
+- All the possible values can be enumerated as there are finite set of values.
 E.g. Seasons, Switches
 - Case classes and objects are used to define these
 - Example